esther-amores/TFM/README.md

 The main goal of this project is to develop an automatic system that identifies and classifies the acoustic signals of the nocturnal bird species that nest in Catalonia.
 Additionally, the secondary goal is to create a classifier that can distinguish between the presence and absence of bird acoustic signals in order to enhance the first classifier's prediction.

 In order to meet these objectives, a classifier system has been implemented based on training data obtained from the 14 species of nocturnal birds as well as other background sounds.
-This tool has been build with R --a language and environment for statistical computing and graphics R -- and it will allow the scientific research community in bioacoustics and ornithologists to analyze large amounts of data from the sounds they collect during the nights, as several research groups at the museum (especially the chiropteran one) record many gigabytes of audio files.
+This tool has been build with R -a language and environment for statistical computing and graphics- and it will allow the scientific research community in bioacoustics and ornithologists to analyze large amounts of data from the sounds they collect during the nights, as several research groups at the museum (especially the chiropteran one) record many gigabytes of audio files.

 This project has been developed by [@esther-amores](https://www.github.com/esther-amores) in collaboration with the Granollers Museum of Natural Sciences as a result of the Final Data Science Master’s Project at the University of Girona.